Adjoint method for sensitivities

 \[ A x = b, \]

-where the matrix \(A = A(\theta) \in \mathbb{R}^{d_x \times d_x}\) and the vector \(b = b(\theta) \in \mathbb{R}^{d_x}\) depend on \(\theta\).
+where both the matrix \(A = A(\theta) \in \mathbb{R}^{d_x \times d_x}\) and the vector \(b = b(\theta) \in \mathbb{R}^{d_x}\) depend on \(\theta\).
 This setup is typical when discretizing PDEs: \(A\) arises from the differential operator, and \(b\) from the source term.
 We are interested in a loss function of the type

-\[ \mathcal{L} = F(\theta, x), \]
+\[ \mathcal{L}(\theta) = F(\theta, x(\theta)), \]

 with \(F: \mathbb{R}^{d_\theta} \times \mathbb{R}^{d_x} \to \mathbb{R}\).
 We aim to compute the derivative of \(\mathcal{L}\) with respect to \(\theta\).
-Applying the chain rule,
+The chain rule gives

-\[ D_\theta \mathcal{L}= F_\theta - F_x A^{-1} \left( A_\theta \, x - b_\theta \right) \; \in \mathbb{R}^{1, d_\theta}, \]
+\[ D_\theta \mathcal{L}= F_\theta - F_x A^{-1} \left( A_\theta \, x - b_\theta \right) \; \in \mathbb{R}^{1, d_\theta}. \]

-The notation \(F_\theta = \nabla_\theta F^\top \in \mathbb{R}^{1, d_\theta}\) denotes the Jacobian of \(F\) with respect to \(\theta\), and similarly for \(F_x\) and \(A_\theta\) and \(b_\theta\).
-Throughout the notes, we will mainly be computing Jacobian matrices; for scalar functions, the jacobian is the transpose of the gradient.
-When \(d_x \gg 1\) and \(d_\theta \gg 1\), directly computing \(A^{-1}\) is infeasible.
-Naively evaluating \(A^{-1} (A_\theta x - b_\theta)\) would require \(d_\theta\) linear solves, which is too expensive.
-A better approach is to first compute \(\lambda^\top = F_x A^{-1}\) by solving the adjoint system
+The notation \(F_\theta = \nabla_\theta F^\top \in \mathbb{R}^{1, d_\theta}\) denotes the Jacobian of \(F\) with respect to \(\theta\), and similarly notations are used for \(F_x\) and \(A_\theta\) and \(b_\theta\).
+As usual, the jacobian can be thought of as the transpose of the gradient for scalar functions.
+When \(d_x \gg 1\) and \(d_\theta \gg 1\), directly computing \(A^{-1}\) is not feasible.
+Naively evaluating \(A^{-1} (A_\theta x - b_\theta)\) would require \(d_\theta\) linear solves, each of one of complexity cubic in \(d_x\).
+A better approach is to first compute \(\lambda^\top = F_x A^{-1}\) by solving the so-called adjoint system

 \[ A^\top \lambda = F_x^\top. \]